AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXObjectExtensions/README.md

 CAEXObjectExtensions Class
 ==========================
-AutomationML 2.1 APIThis class defines extension methods for the CAEXObject Element
+This class defines extension methods for the CAEXObject Element

 Inheritance Hierarchy